VidCapBench/VidCapBench/README.md

 cd ./VidCapBench
 ```

-2. Download the videos and QA files at
+2. Download the videos and QA files at TODO

 3. Use your captioning model to generate captions for the videos in VidCapBench, and save the generated captions in JSONL format, adhering to the following structure:
 ```